Checkmate2412/Smart_School_Door_Lock_System_Prototype_using_Arduino_and_NodeMCU/README.md

 # Door Lock System Prototype

 An IoT prototype project using Arduino Uno and NodeMCU ESP8266 with MySQL Database and PHP localhost website.
+It was made from April to May 2021.

 ## Hardware
 * Arduino Uno R3